 This is a time when spouses wish they could find some kind of support and framework from DOS in how to address these challenges.
 “My divorce process displayed even further to me the difficulties for EFMs regarding understanding rights, disclosures, and control within the State Department related to divorce.”

-Back stateside, spouses can only address their issues through the FLO office, which again address some issues, most often the collaterals from dealing with this ordeal, but not the fundamentals.
+Back stateside, spouses can only address their issues through the GCLO office, which again address some issues, most often the collaterals from dealing with this ordeal, but not the fundamentals.

-Truth be told, I am thankful for all FLO services, yet without AAFSW, who had the time and energy to talk to me one on one and explain to me who would help with what and keep me in their network, I wouldn’t be able to get access to most of FLO services.”
+Truth be told, I am thankful for all GCLO services, yet without AAFSW, who had the time and energy to talk to me one on one and explain to me who would help with what and keep me in their network, I wouldn’t be able to get access to most of GCLO services.”

 At the end, it seems that each separation at post or stateside is a new event, with no guidelines or SOPs, kind of like reinventing the wheel each time.
 In this complicated time of Covid-19, with travel restrictions, Family Courts on hold, more people have been reaching out to AAFSW, each one with a different story, or level of hardship but all in need of support, stronger rights or more recognition within the State Department.
 Please find more resources to navigate this process here.
 AAFSW will continue working towards supporting these members of the American Foreign Service.